Cancer treatment research: Innovative insights into the path towards a cure

 How to keep up with cancer treatment research?

-However, what is not commonly tabled is how doctors can continuously stay in the loop of the changes.
-Quite frankly, it may be difficult for physicians to stay up to date with all the changes in diagnostic methods and treatments as well as with updates in causes, risk factors and prevention.
-The expectation for doctors to incorporate the rapid evolution of knowledge seems insurmountable.
+The expectation for doctors to incorporate the rapid evolution of knowledge feels insurmountable.
 73% of Sermo physicians surveyed report looking up cancer treatment research once a week and 52% of Sermo physicians refer to Medical journals/publications to find resources on cancer treatment research.
-Nonetheless, relying solely on reading published articles on studies about cancer may not be effective as this requires time and perhaps some skill in refining search on popular search engines.
+Nonetheless, relying solely on reading published articles may not be the most effective method.
+It requires a lot of time skill in refining search on popular search engines.

-Smarter methods are needed for doctors to stay updated and to disseminate information.
+More effective strategies are needed for doctors to stay updated and to disseminate information.
 Here are some recommendations:

 Leverage the power of community